svetlozardraganov/chaos-installer/README.md

 * License Listener

 # Disclamer
 FTP and HTTP connection information has been removed due to their sensitivity.
-This will make the code unusable but it will still demonstrate my programming skills.
+This will make the code unusable but it will still demonstrate how the tool is build.

 # Overview
 QA and Support Teams' daily tasks require multiple installations/uninstallations of various versions of the products.
 This althought simple task requires some efforts from the team-members and also causes some inconviniences.
 The main idea of the tool as to optimize/automate the process of downloading and installing the software and make it much more plesant for the engeneer.